Contractions During Pregnancy: Different Types & How They Feel

 • A strong urge to push

-You may also experience nausea, lightheadedness, chills, hot flashes, gas, and vomiting, along with active birth contractions.
+You may also experience other signs of labor such as nausea, lightheadedness, chills, hot flashes, gas, and vomiting, along with active birth contractions.

 Stefanie, a mother of five, shares her experience with active labor contractions.
 She says, “I began having the same pre-labor symptoms that I had been having every day for almost two weeks.
 It started in the early afternoon but felt no different.”